ahmednuaman/grunt-scss-lint/README.md

 #### bundleExec

-- Type: `Boolean`
+- Type: `Boolean` or `String`
 - Default: `false`

 You can choose to have your gems installed via [bundler](http://bundler.io) and if so, set this option to `true` to use the local gems.
+This will require that your `Gemfile` is in the same directory as your `Gruntfile.js`; if that is not the case, use a string that is the path to the directory where `Gemfile` is - the same place commands like `bundle exec scss-lint` should be ran from.

 #### colorizeOutput